 Collaborative Risk Based Testing

-CMC developed a pragmatic based testing methodology known as Collaborative Risk Based Testing (CRBT) in 1990.
-CRBT can be applied to System Testing, Integration Testing or User Acceptance Testing (UAT) requirements.
+CMC developed a pragmatic based Test Management methodology known as Collaborative Risk Based Testing (CRBT) over 3 decades ago.
+CRBT can be applied to System Testing, Integration Testing or User Acceptance Testing (UAT).

-The essential difference between CMC’s Testing Method and other approaches is that CMC’s approach is based on being collaborative and focused on the risk elements of testing.
+The essential difference between CMC’s Test Management Method and other approaches is that CMC’s approach is based on being collaborative and focused on the risk elements of testing.

 The process starts through the definition of a Test Strategy document.
 This document, like a Project Charter, defines the exact scope of the testing process as well as defining the roles to be performed by the participants in the process.
 Creating the Test Strategy involves analysing the testing objective (e.g. the software application) and dividing it into functional units.
 These functional units may be individual programs, modules or groups of functions packaged together for testing purposes.

-CMC has had significant recognition and acceptance of the value of the underlying principles of our Collaborative Risk Based Test Method.
+CMC has had significant recognition and acceptance of the value of our Collaborative Risk Based Test Method.
 CMC has worked with organisations such as Hutchison Telecoms and Suncorp / GIO to integrate these foundations into their in-house Testing and Application Release Methodologies with very positive outcomes and efficiency improvements.

 CMC has completed the loop for methodology based assignments, by providing skills transfer and training to test teams on the effective conduct and facilitation of Collaborative Risk Based Testing assessment workshops.
 This is essential if the ongoing benefits are to be gained from this approach.